h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 > packet MUST NOT interpret its value as anything other than an opaque
 > token.

-Reserved
+Reserved-2

-> The Reserved field is twelve (12) octets in length.
+> The Reserved-2 field is twelve (12) octets in length.
 >
 > These octets MUST be set to zero when sending a packet.
 >
 > These octets MUST be ignored when receiving a packet.
 >
 > These octets are reserved for future protocol extensions.

-When RADIUSv11 is used, the processing of RADIUS packets is modified from standard RADIUS.
-The Request Authenticator and Response Authenticator fields are no longer used.
-Any operations which depend on those fields MUST NOT be performed.
-As packet signing and security are handled by the TLS layer, RADIUS-specific cryptographic primitives are no longer used.

 ## The Token Field